aesy/easy-bits/README.md

 [Proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
 but a polyfill for that would make lookups slow {{citation needed}}.
 * No auto-completion for Enum/BitFlag constants.
+* Configuration files should reside in the `config/` folder.
 * EnumConstants should interpolate as a string.
 For example, this fails:
 ```js
 const constant = new EnumConstant('name', 42);